Most interesting landmarks of North Korea

 Devastating wars have not erased fully the unique heritage of Ancient and Medieval Korea, nature in North Korea is gorgeous and Koreans are deservedly proud of their heritage.
-But major part of country is not open to foreign tourists, not described in tourist booklets or even scientific works.
-Due to this the list below could miss many outstanding landmarks.
+But a major part of the country is not open to foreign tourists, not described in tourist booklets or even scientific works.
+Due to this, the list below could miss many outstanding landmarks.

 Highlights of North Korea are:

 - Ancient royal mausoleums.
-Several mausoleums still are adorned with millenia old murals, have interesting architecture and planning.
+Several mausoleums still are adorned with millennia-old murals, have interesting architecture and planning.
 Outstanding landmark is Dangun Mausoleum – a pyramid which could be 5 thousand years old.

 - Ancient fortifications.
 The giant forts around Pyongyang were surrounded by walls extending for many kilometers – like smaller cousins of the Great Wall of China.